Ion Beam Sputtering Definition

 Ion Beam Sputtering Advantages

-High Energy: Sputter coating utilizes momentum exchange to make atoms and molecules of the solid material to become the gas phase, and the average energy of the sputtering is 10 eV, which is about 100 times higher than that of the vacuum evaporated particles.
+High Energy: Sputter coating utilizes momentum exchange to make atoms and molecules of the solid material to become the gas phase.
+The average energy of the sputtering is 10 eV, which is about 100 times higher than that of the vacuum evaporated particles.
 After deposition on the surface of the substrate, there is still sufficient kinetic energy to migrate on the surface of the substrate, so that the film is of good quality and firmly bonded to the substrate.

 Wide Application: Any material can be coated by IBS.
 The difference in sputtering characteristics of the material is smaller than the evaporation characteristics.
 Even materials with a high melting point can be sputtered.
 For the alloy and target compound materials, it is easy to form a film having the same ratio as the target component.
 Therefore, the application of sputter coating is very extensive.